william-ibarra/angular-challenge/README.md

 # Angular Beginner Challenge

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
-- The main goal is create a News Feed web app with a home page and post detail page.
+- The main goal is to create a News Feed web app with an article listing page, category listing, loading more articles functionality, and login form.
 - API used https://newsapi.org/docs/

 ## Home page